FirelyTeam/firely-docs-firely-server/compliance/gdpr.rst

 Firely Server is a well-tested, secure HL7 FHIR® server that enables you to comply with the technical and organizational measures of the EU General Data Protection Regulation (GDPR).

-On this page we will detail how you can achieve compliance for your Firely Server deployment.
+On this page, we will detail how you can achieve compliance for your Firely Server deployment.
 To ensure your organization's specific use case, environment, and deployment are compliant, feel free to :ref:`contact us <vonk-contact>`: we'd be happy to help.
 We also recommend checking `<https://gdprchecklist.io/>`_ for information.
-The following sections only focus on technical requirements, organizational requirements are out-of-scope for this document.
+The following sections only focus on technical requirements; organizational requirements are out-of-scope for this document.

 .. attention::

-    Firely is not a Data Processor as defined in by the GDPR, as Firely does not process any data stored in Firely Server.
+    Firely is not a Data Processor as defined in the GDPR, as Firely does not process any data stored in Firely Server.

 Within the GDPR, chapter three defines a list of granted rights for a data subject.
 For some of these rights, Firely Server offers functionality to support the execution of these rights.